 A7.248 Accelerated payment notices

-Whilst HMRC are able to deny a repayment of tax in certain cases while a dispute is resolved1, under self assessment, the taxpayer is able to claim the effect of a tax advantage while the enquiry and any subsequent tax appeal is unresolved.
+Whilst HMRC is able to deny a repayment of tax in certain cases while a dispute is resolved1 (see A4.220), under self assessment, the taxpayer is able to claim the effect of a tax advantage while the enquiry and any subsequent tax appeal is unresolved.